safeer-maker/Terraform/docs/3-terraform-basic.md

 ### Terraform apply:
 Terraform apply will generate the plan and then apply that plan to create resources.

 > `terraform apply` its alsways ask to write yes to run the task.
-To automate it pass the flag `--auto-approve'
+To automate it pass the flag `--auto-approve`

 ```bash
 # terraform command to apply